 Most importantly, before attempting to root your Android device (any Android device) with the available auto-root programs, ensure that you download the latest version of that particular software.
-Your device may not be supported in the version you have installed, but have been added in the latest release.
+Your device may not be supported in the version you have installed, but has been added in the latest release.
 This is necessary to avoid complaints that a particular root software does not work for your device.

-- Download and Install KingoRoot on your PC
+- Download and install KingoRoot on your PC.

 - From your device, navigate to Settings > Developer Options and enable USB debugging.

-- Once the device is fully connected, a ROOT button will appear in the kingoroot interface.
+- Once the device is fully connected, a “ROOT” button will appear in the KingoRoot interface.
 Click on it and wait for the rooting process to complete.

 - Done!
 You can now reboot your device and verify root access by installing any root checker app.